- About Us

 After spending almost 20 years as second generation in the oil and gas industry, with most of his time spent in Management and Administration, Gene made a drastic career change.

 Raised in rural West Texas, Gene graduated from Plains High School, South Plains College with a degree in Criminal Justice and afterwards continuing his studies at Wayland Baptist University.
 Upon making the career change to the Funeral Service Profession, he graduated from Dallas Institute of Funeral Service with a degree in Mortuary Science.
 Gene became a licensed Funeral Director and Embalmer in the State of Texas after successfully negotiating the exams of the International Conference of Examining Boards and is licensed in the State of New Mexico as well.
+Later in life, Gene graduated from Mid-America with a Bachelors Degree in Funeral Service Management.

 Gene has spent most of his adult life in community service having served on numerous boards, committees, and civic organizations.
 He was elected to three terms on the Levelland City Council before his move to the Dallas Metroplex.
 Prior to that, he served on the City of Levelland Planning and Zoning Commission for two terms.